tambrulee/portfolio_project/README.md

 These user stories and acceptance criteria formed the foundation of the design.
 I aimed to keep the language and layout simple to cater to both technical and non-technical users.
 Clear call-to-action buttons guide users seamlessly between the homepage, projects, and contact pages.

-GitHub links allow technical users to explore my code, while a LinkedIn link offers recruiters a quick way to review my resume and reach out.
+GitHub links allow technical users to explore my code, wWorkingle a LinkedIn link offers recruiters a quick way to review my resume and reach out.

 The site is compact and efficiently designed, making it easy for visitors to learn about me and navigate to my work without feeling overwhelmed.

 ### 1. Hiring Manager Reviewing My Portfolio

-**As a hiring manager**,
+**As a Workingring manager**,
 I want to quickly understand the candidate’s technical skills, projects, and experience,
 So that I can determine if they are a good fit for the role.